SBD1/2022.2_grupo2_GTA/docs/DQL.md

+--Area

+SELECT descricao FROM Area;
+--> Buscar descrição do mapa

+--Mapa

 SELECT descricao FROM Mapa;
---> Buscar descrição do mapa

-SELECT descricao FROM Area;
 --> Buscar descrição do mapa

 SELECT * FROM Mapa;